Matthew of Vendôme

-Matthew of Vendôme (Matheus or Matthaeus Vindocinensis) was a French author of the 12th century, writing in Latin, who had been was a pupil of Bernard Silvestris, at Tours, as he himself writes.
+Matthew of Vendôme (Matheus or Matthaeus Vindocinensis) was a French author of the 12th century, writing in Latin, who was a pupil of Bernard Silvestris, at Tours, as he himself writes.

 Works

 De Vendôme is known for his Ars Versificatoria, a theoretical work on (Latin) versification, and as the author of Milo, an elegiac comedy; and also wrote on the art of letter-writing, the Ars dictaminis, as with the poor student's begging letter: "I am in want.
 I have no books and no clothes.
 Paris drinks money.
 What tiger would refuse its kitten?"

 His works have been issued in a scholarly edition in three volumes: Mathei Vindocinensis Opera; edidit Franco Munari.
 3 vols.
 Roma: Edizioni di storia e letteratura, 1977-1988. v.1.
 Catalogo dei manoscritti—v.2.
 Piramus et Tisbe, Milo, Epistule, Tobias—v.3.
 Ars versificatoria.